What is advocacy?

 - people who are being assessed during a safeguarding enquiry

 How do I get advocacy?

 If you (or someone you care for) finds it hard to:

 - use that information in daily life, or

 then we can offer you an advocate to help you get the support and care you want and need and makes sure you are involved in the decisions made about your care and support.

 Advonet is a Leeds based organisation that can help a wide range of people with their advocacy needs.
 You can ask for an advocate by ringing them on 0113 244 0606.
-The link to their website is in the External links section of this page.

 They operate as a single point of access for all advocacy services including the LIHCA service (Leeds Independent Health Complaints Advocacy).
 LIHCA can help if you feel you have not had the service you expect from the NHS and want to complain using the NHS complaints process.
 Full details are on Advonet's website.

 Age UK Leeds work with and for older people in Leeds to improve late life.
 Services they offer include advice and support with:

 - Support for people with a diagnosis of cancer